LucasJSch/limud-resources/en/index.md

-# limud-resources
+# Limud Resources

-This repository contains online resources for studying different canonical and non-canonical judaism-related texts.
+This repository contains online resources for studying canonical and non-canonical Torah/Judaism texts.

-Special thank you to S.E.A.S. for a huge list of resources and constant learnng.
+Special thank you to S.E.A.S. for a huge list of resources and constant learning.

+Any comments, suggestions, or contributions send an email to `lucas.scheinkerman@gmail.com`.

 ## TODO
 - Serie Sherki maboh toshba